kemalseker-tomtom/testingrepo/README.md

 Testing slack integration with right PR name.
 TEST time calculation of the PR analysis and slack integration.
 There is a mistake in PR analysis results.
 Test for this purpose.
 Still testing time for merge.
 Test time

 Doing some more extensive testing.
 Test closing without merging.
 Do not respond!!
+Test normal